Beta-Blockers vs. Beta-Agonists

 A beta-adrenergic agonist’s main therapeutic use is bronchodilation.
 The beta-adrenergic agonists mimic the sympathetic nervous system, preparing the body for fight or flight.
 They open the airways, allowing a patient to take in more oxygen.

 If the tachycardia becomes too severe, the patient’s cardiac output may drop.
 The patient will then experience hypotension, dizziness, and lightheadedness.
 In this case, a clinician should look for alternative interventions or other medications.
-The patient is tachycardic because the mechanism of action of these drugs mimics the sympathetic nervous system.

 Summary